machinecc/MXImagesInfiniteScrollView/README.md

 ### Example Usage

-Please download file *MXImagesInfiniteScrollView.swift* and all source files in folder *KFSwiftImageLoader*, and add them to your project.
+Please download source file *MXImagesInfiniteScrollView.swift* as well as all source files in folder *KFSwiftImageLoader*, and then add them to your project.

 A small demo of how to use this class is also provided.